-The Vishay Siliconix SiC417 is an advanced stand-alone synchronous buck regulator featuring integrated power MOSFETs, bootstrap diode, and a programmable LDO in a space-saving MLPQ 5 x 5 - 32 pin package.
+The Vishay Siliconix SiC403 is an advanced stand-alone synchronous buck regulator featuring integrated power MOSFETs, bootstrap switch, and a programmable LDO in a space-saving MLPQ 5 x 5 - 32 pin package.

-The SiC417 is capable of operating with all ceramic solutions and switching frequencies up to 1 MHz.
-The programmable synchronous operation and frequency. selectable power-save allow operation at high efficiency across the full range of load current.
-The internal programmable LDO may be used to supply 5 V for the gate drive circuits or it may be bypassed with an external 5 V for optimum efficiency and used to drive external N-channel MOSFETs or other loads.
-Additional features include cycle-by-cycle current limit, voltage soft-start, under-voltage protection, programmable over-current protection, soft shutdown and selectable power-save.
-The Vishay Siliconix SiC417 also provides an enable input and a power good output.
+The SiC403 is capable of operating with all ceramic solutions and switching frequencies up to 1 MHz.
+The programmable synchronous operation and frequency, selectable power-save allow operation at high efficiency across the full range of load current.
+The internal LDO may be used to supply 5 V for the gate drive circuits or it may be bypassed with an external 5 V for optimum efficiency and used to drive external n-channel MOSFETs or other loads.
+Additional features include cycle-by-cycle current limit, voltage under-voltage protection, programmable soft-start, over-current protection, soft shutdown and selectable power-save.
+The Vishay Siliconix SiC403 also provides an enable input and a power good output.

-PRODUCT SUMMARY 7
+PRODUCT SUMMARY

 Input Voltage Range 3 V to 28 V

-Output Voltage Range 0.5 V to 5.5 V
+Output Voltage Range 0.75 V to 5.5 V

 Operating Frequency 200 kHz to 1 MHz

-Continuous Output Current 10 A
+Continuous Output Current 6 A

 Peak Efficiency 95 % at 300 kHz

 Package MLPQ 5 mm x 5 mm